michaelgov-ctrl/CI-102-FinalProject/README.md

 [usage]

--encrypt
+-encrypt:
     Pass to encrypt data

--target_directories string
+-target_directories string:
     [required] Comma-separated list of directories to encrypt

--worker_count int
+-worker_count int:
     Number of workers to encrypt/decrpyt with (default 5)